US says 2 soldiers killed, 6 wounded in Afghanistan attack - The Boston Globe

-KABUL, Afghanistan — Two U.S. soldiers were killed and six wounded in a so-called insider attack in eastern Afghanistan’s Nangarhar province late Saturday when an Afghan dressed in an Afghan army uniform opened fire, the U.S. military said.
+KABUL — Two US soldiers were killed and six wounded in a so-called insider attack in eastern Afghanistan’s Nangarhar province when an Afghan dressed in an Afghan army uniform opened fire, the US military said.

+Afghanistan’s defense ministry said one Afghan soldier was also killed and three injured in the assault late Saturday.

-A member of Nangarhar's provincial council, Ajmal Omer, told The Associated Press that the gunman was killed.
-There have been numerous attacks by Afghan national army soldiers on their allied partners during 18 years of America's protracted war in Afghanistan.
+A member of Nangarhar’s provincial council, Ajmal Omer, told the Associated Press that the gunman was killed.
+Neither the US military nor the Afghan defense ministry have confirmed the attacker’s fate.

-Six U.S. service members have been killed in Afghanistan since the start of 2020, including Saturday's casualties.
-Last year, 22 U.S. service personnel died in combat there.
+The US Department of Defense released later in the day the names of the dead American soldiers.
+They are Sergeant Javier Jaguar Gutierrez, 28, and Sergeant Antonio Rey Rodriguez, 28.

 Advertisement